E-Cigarette Waste Disposal

 A recent study estimates that as many as 10.8 million Americans use e-cigarettes and the majority of those users are under the age of 35.
 E-cigarette use is frequently associated with traditional smokers who are attempting to curb the behavior or switch to something that is perceived to be less harmful.

-What makes disposal of e-cigarette waste even more complicated is that any material that has come into contact with nicotine must be washed three times before disposal, and that cleansing liquid also becomes hazardous waste.
+What makes disposal of e-cigarette waste even more complicated is that any material that has come into contact with nicotine must be washed three times before disposal, and that cleansing liquid also becomes hazardous waste in need of hazardous waste management.

 EPA Designation of Nicotine Waste